Creating an API gateway

 Here is an example of the configuration file structure:

-resource "yandex_api_gateway" "test-api-gateway" { name = "<API_gateway_name>" description = "<API_gateway_description>" labels = { label = "label" empty-label = "" } execution_timeout = "<request_execution_timeout>" spec = <<-EOT openapi: "3.0.0" info: version: 1.0.0 title: Test API paths: /hello: get: summary: Say hello operationId: hello parameters: - name: user in: query description: User name to appear in greetings required: false schema: type: string default: 'world' responses: '200': description: Greeting content: 'text/plain': schema: type: "string" x-yc-apigateway-integration: type: dummy http_code: 200 http_headers: 'Content-Type': "text/plain" content: 'text/plain': "Hello, {user}!\n" EOT }For more information about resource properties in Terraform, see the relevant Terraform documentation.
+resource "yandex_api_gateway" "test-api-gateway" { name = "<API_gateway_name>" description = "<API_gateway_description>" labels = { label = "label" empty-label = "" } execution_timeout = "<request_execution_timeout>" spec = <<-EOT openapi: "3.0.0" info: version: 1.0.0 title: Test API paths: /hello: get: summary: Say hello operationId: hello parameters: - name: user in: query description: User name to appear in greetings required: false schema: type: string default: 'world' responses: '200': description: Greeting content: 'text/plain': schema: type: "string" x-yc-apigateway-integration: type: dummy http_code: 200 http_headers: 'Content-Type': "text/plain" content: 'text/plain': "Hello, {user}!\n" EOT }For more on the properties of resources in Terraform, see this provider guide.

 -